Landrash/ZoneLighting/README.md

 The central concept of ZoneLighting is a construct known as a **ZoneProgram** (or simply Program).
 The main entry point to ZoneLighting is encapsulated in **ZLM**.
 ZLM contains **Program Sets** (or simply Sets) and **Zones**.
 Sets and Zones allow us to control the entire application to the finest detail.
 Some of the programs that are packaged with ZoneLighting are listed in the diagram and all of them inherit from ZoneProgram.

-In the following sectionds, the various parts of this diagram will be explained.
+In the following sections, the various parts of this diagram will be explained.

-###Zones and Lights
+### Zones and Lights

 This application is based on the concept of zones.
 A **zone** is a group of lights that can be controlled as a unit.
 Imagine you are creating a display made of LEDs or other form of light like bulbs, black lights, or DMX stage lighting.
 You want to be able to control what goes on that display with a high degree of expression and customizability.
 Zones allow you to group those lights together and execute various lighting programs such as loops or reactive programs like notifications from other sources on those zones.
 This technique of grouping lights together may sound similar to video game sprites, where groups of pixels are used instead of individual pixel manipulation to create the illusion of movement within the games.
 Zones can be seen as a way to control the lights in your display using a higher-level abstraction that gives your lighting application more structure.
 Using individual lights to construct the entirety of your lighting application would be akin to building a LEGO structure entirely out of a smallest kind of LEGO brick.
 It would be possible, but it would be unmanageable and inefficient, and it pollutes the higher-level structures with lower-level complications.
 It is for the same reason that an architect does not think of a building in terms of bricks and cement, but in terms of floors, rooms, and supporting structures.
 Building complex structures requires a degree of modularity, or zoning, to allow for a more holistic view of the structure.
 That is the concept of a zone - a way to encapsulate many lights into a structure that acts as a unit.
 Zones can be seen as the building blocks of your lighting application, but there is no restriction for zones to be a certain way so you can create zones of any "shape" (following the LEGO analogy) and size.
 Using zones it is possible to project a "light movie" on top of your zones.
 The program running on the zone must take the physical configuration into account as that defines the shape of the canvas on which the movie is painted.

 There are currently a few things that can be done on a zone:

  1. Run program(s) on zone
  2. Set color of entire zone
  3. More to be added

-###Zone Programs and Program Sets
+### Zone Programs and Program Sets

 A **zone program** (or simply a **program**) can be any piece of code ranging from a static loop to a responsive program.
 A *light movie* is an example of a zone program.
 Another few examples are programs that scroll a dot in a loop, or output a loop of different colors, or output a notification using a light effect.
 Many stock programs are included with the application under the folder StockPrograms.
 Programs have the concept of Inputs, which are parameters that can be changed by the user of a program to manipulate things inside a program.
 A program is responsible for driving the lights in a zone.
 A program runs on a zone and uses a lighting controller to output the lights in a zone.
 The program running on a zone must take the physical configuration of the zone into account as that defines the shape of the canvas on which the movie is painted.
 Examples are included with the project in the folder ZoneLighting\StockPrograms.